grafana/grafana-plugin-examples/README.md

 ## Integration tests

-Some of the examples in this repository contain integration tests that make use of [`@grafana/e2e`](https://npmjs.com/package/@grafana/e2e) package.
+Some of the examples in this repository contain integration tests that make use of [`@grafana/plugin-e2e`](https://npmjs.com/package/@grafana/plugin-e2e) package.
 These tests can be run individually by navigating to the example plugin and running one of the following commands:

-- `npm run e2e` - run integration tests
+- `npm run e2e` - run Playwright e2e tests
-- `npm run e2e:open` - open cypress ui and run integration tests
-- `npm run e2e:update` - run integration tests and update any screenshots

 ### Testing against latest versions of Grafana